DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 A very handy trial-and-error debugging tricks for creating resource packs is that you can actively edit the pack and view your changes in-game.
 One of the most common misconceptions of resource packs is that you need to have it saved as a `.ZIP`.
 FALSE!
 You can save this directly in your resource packs folder, edit and just reload!
-The default hotkey to reload your resource packs is `F3 + T`
+The default hotkey to reload your resource packs is `F3 + T`.

 If you run across a flat purple and black square texture, this is the default Minecraft missing data replacement.
 - if your item is flat with the purple/black texture, your item's model file path is misconfigured or is missing.